FirebaseExtended/reactfire/docs/quickstart.md

 1. _Register_ the app.

-1. Copy the Firebase configuration.
+1. Copy the Firebase [config object](https://firebase.google.com/docs/web/setup#config-object).
 This will be used in Step 4.

 1. _Continue to Console_